owoneko/owoneko/README.md

 - 👀 I’m interested in web development
 - 🌱 I’m currently learning Japanese
 - 💞️ I’m looking to collaborate on my project
-- 📫 You can reach me via coolapk(晨星光芒) ...
+- 📫 You can reach me via outlook ...

 <!---
 wipe672/wipe672 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.